 Tanzania Journal of Science (Tanz.
 J. Sci.)
 (ISSN 0856-1761 (Print) and ISSN 2507-7961(Online)) is an international journal published by the College of Natural and Applied Sciences, University of Dar es Salaam.
 The journal was established in January 1975; formerly known as “University Science Journal” in 1975 to 1984.
 High quality contributions on original work are accepted in the fields of pure and applied sciences as full research papers and short communications.
-Comprehensive reviews and book reviews will be accepted at the discretion of the Chief Editor.
+Comprehensive reviews will be accepted at the discretion of the Chief Editor.
 Authors are strongly advised to strictly follow the instructions described below.
 Manuscripts not complying with the journal requirements will be returned to the authors or rejected.

 Publication fee: Currently, there are no article processing charges.
 Online publication in this journal is free of charge.
 Charges may apply for printing of the issue.